germfue/germfue.github.com/_posts/2017-11-19-Vim-Basic-Setup.md

 ---
 layout: post
-title:  "Development on Vim"
+title:  "Vim: Basic Setup"
 published: true
-categories: development ide vim
+categories: vim
 ---
-I use [Vim](http://www.vim.org) on a daily basis as a development environment.
+I use [Vim](http://www.vim.org) as my default editor.
 The reasons for it are simple, I feel comfortable with it and the simple interface let's me concentrate better on the task at hand.

-Here you will find the instructions I followed for the setup and my [vimrc](https://raw.githubusercontent.com/germfue/germfue.github.com/master/dotfiles/.vimrc) file for completeness.
+In this post I will introduce the main plugins I use and how to manually set them up.
+Check out my [vimrc](https://raw.githubusercontent.com/germfue/germfue.github.com/master/dotfiles/.vimrc) file for completeness.

 # Relative line numbers in visual mode